 5. Work out How Much It Will Cost

 Most projects take between a few weeks and a few months per platform.
-Looking at my past projects, the average time to create a non-trivial mobile application is about 6 to 8 weeks.
+The average time to create a non-trivial mobile application is about 6 to 8 weeks.
 In fact, if your project is larger than that then you are probably trying to do too much for your first iteration.
 You might be better doing less and improving the application later based on user feedback and ideas – that will nearly always be different and better than if you had try to create the ideas yourself.

 Professional European and N American developers charge between £300 (about $450, €330) and £650 (about $980, €720) per day.
 The variation in price depends on experience, whether freelance or small mobile company.
 Hence, the cost of an average project will be of the order of tens of thousands of pounds, dollars or Euros.
 Double to treble the cost if you are developing via a media agency or other intermediary.
 Reduce the cost by a factor or four to five if you are willing to offshore to typically Russia or India.